 C++ is the standard language for implementing object-oriented designs where performance is a priority.
 Although long-term language stability is an important feature of C++ , it has nevertheless continued to be developed.
-C++ 11 introduced a number of significant language and library features to improve safety and performance.
+C++ 11 introduced a number of significant language and library features to improve safety and performance which have in turn been further developed within C++ 14 and 17.
 These features allow us to more precisely express concepts from a design directly in code.
 Although these changes could be considered incremental, in fact they allow and encourage a whole new approach to programming.

 This course sets out from the beginning to embrace this new approach making full use of the facilities for writing well encapsulated robust code which is at the same time supremely efficient.